A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Experimental results

 \textbf{RQ1:} As shown in Table \ref{tab:apfdandnrpa}, pairwise configurations perform best across Stable-baselines's algorithms.
-Pairwise-A2C-SB yields to the best averages.
-Based on the post-hoc test, Pairwise-A2C-SB performs best across all datasets followed by Pairwise-A2C-TF and Pairwise-DQN-KR.
+Pairwise-A2C-SB yields the best averages.
+Based on the post-hoc test, Pairwise-A2C-SB performs best across all datasets.
 Similarly, the Stable-baselines framework performs best regarding the pointwise ranking model.
-Using the listwise ranking model, the Stable-baselines framework performs poorly, but the other frameworks perform well, e.g., Tensorforce yields to better averages compared to Stable-baselines.
-While Pairwise-A2C-SB has the best performance overall, we found some cases where Tensorforce configurations outperform Stable-baselines (more than 10\% improvement) as shown in Table \ref{tab:improvement ranking}.
+While Pairwise-A2C-SB has the best performance overall, Tensorforce has good performance on IOFROL dataset when implementing Pairwise-A2C configuration.
+IOFROL is a simple dataset with a high number of execution logs.
+When using this dataset, the training time of the DRL agent is long, which might explain why Tensorforce configurations perform well.
+Specifically, despite the high number of execution logs of the IOFROL dataset, Tensorforce still has good performance.

-We noticed that Tensorforce framework performs better when using IOFROL or PAINT which are simple datasets.
-To show the importance of selecting the best RL configuration, we measured the effect size of the differences between pairs of configurations based on the common language effect size (CLE) \cite{mcgraw1992common}, \cite{arcuri2014hitchhiker}.
-CLE estimates the probability that a randomly sampled score from one population is greater than a randomly sampled score from the other population.
-As shown in Table \ref{tab:Common Language Effect Size}, The CLE values among one of the worst and best cases for the six enriched datasets are over 88\%, whereas they are 79\% and 85\% for the simple Paint-Control and IOFROL datasets, respectively.
-These results show that, for each dataset, we have, with high probability, an RL configuration that has adequately learned a ranking strategy.
+To show the importance of selecting the best DRL configuration, we measured the effect size of the differences between pairs of configurations based on CLES.
+As shown in Table \ref{tab:Common Language Effect Size}, the CLES values among one of the worst and best cases for the six enriched datasets are over 80\%, whereas they are 66\% and 71\% for the simple Paint-Control and IOFROL datasets, respectively.
+These results show that, for each dataset, we have, with high probability, a DRL configuration that has adequately learned a ranking strategy.